Custom Model Development

 Docstrings

-The docstrings should also have a clearly separated sections for other parts of the code (if any).
+The docstrings should have a clearly separated sections for other parts of the code (if any).
 These may include, but is not limited to: Parameters, Attributes, Returns, Raises.

 Each separated section should start with the Title of the section, followed by a row of dashes such as in the following section: